kbroman/AdvData/HW2/hw2.md

 ```r
 out <- gee(sxsmaxday ~ group, id=ID, family=poisson(link=log), corstr="exchangeable")
 ```

+Note that the first and second columns in that row, with the median, 25th, and 75th percentiles, are also tricky.
+It seems like for each subject they took the average outcome across the last three visits, and that the Table 2 values are the median, 25th, and 75th percentiles of those averages.

 b.
 Instead of using GEE, combine the outcomes for visits 2-4 in a subject by taking the sum, here focusing on the subjects that had